The Period map for quantum cohomology of $\mathbb{P}^2$: Introduction

-Using the differential equations of the 2nd structure connection it is easy to prove that the pairing \ben (a|b):=(I^{(0)}_a(t,\lambda),(\lambda-E\bullet)I^{(0)}_b(t,\lambda)) \een is independent of $t$ and $\lambda$.
+The image of $\pi_1(F^\circ,\lambda^\circ)$ under the monodromy representation is a reflection group that can be described as follows.
+Using the differential equations of the 2nd structure connection it is easy to prove that the pairing \beq (a|b):=(I^{(0)}_a(t,\lambda),(\lambda-E\bullet)I^{(0)}_b(t,\lambda)) \eeq is independent of $t$ and $\lambda$.
 This pairing is known as the {\em intersection pairing}.
-The monodromy group $W$ is generated by the monodromy transformations representing $\pi_1(M)\subset \pi_1((M\times \CC)')$ and a set of reflections \ben w_a(x)=x-(a|x) a,\quad a\in R, \een where the set $R$ is defined as follows.
-Under the semi-simplicity assumption, we may choose a generic reference point, such that the Frobenius multiplication $\bullet_{t^\circ}$ is semi-simple and the operator $E\bullet_{t^\circ}$ has $N$ pairwise different eigenvalues $u_i^\circ$.
-Let $R$ be the set of all $a\in H$ such that $(a|a)=2$ and there exists a simple loop in $\CC-\{u_1^\circ,\cdots,u_N^\circ\}$ based at $\lambda^\circ$ such that monodromy transformation along it transforms $a$ into $-a$.
-Here simple loop means a loop that starts at $\lambda^\circ$, approaches one of the punctures $u_i^\circ$ along a path $\gamma$ that ends at a point sufficiently close to $u_i^\circ$, goes around $u_i^\circ$, and finally returns back to $\lambda^\circ$ along $\gamma$.
+Suppose now that $\gamma$ is a simple loop in $F^\circ$, i.e., a loop that starts at $\lambda^\circ$, approaches one of the punctures $u_i^\circ$ along a path $\gamma'$ that ends at a point sufficiently close to $u_i^\circ$, goes around $u_i^\circ$, and finally returns back to $\lambda^\circ$ along $\gamma'$.
+By analyzing the second structure connection near $\lambda=u_i$ it is easy to see that up to a sign there exists a unique $a\in H$ such that $(a|a)=2$ and the monodromy transformation of $a$ along $\gamma$ is $-a$.
+The monodromy transformation representing $\gamma\in \pi_1(F^\circ,\lambda^\circ)$ is the reflection defined by the following formula: \ben w_a(x)=x-(a|x) a. \een Let us denote by $R$ the set of all $a\in H$ as above determined by all possible choices of simple loops in $F^\circ$.
+We refer to the elements of $R$ as reflection vectors.